To say that technology has permeated almost every part of our daily lives is almost a truism.

 To sum up, a technical writer is a highly skilled person who possesses knowledge about the industry he or she is a part of, and they know how to mold that knowledge into something useful to a reader—be it a washing machine manual or third-party integration documentation.

-User experience (UX) is crucial to every software, app, or website.
-If users have bad experiences using them, they’ll choose a more user-friendly alternative.
+User experience (UX) is vital for all software, apps, and websites.
+If users have a poor experience with them, they will choose a more user-friendly alternative.

 UX writers play a significant role in preventing that from happening.